-Pursuant to the exclusive service agreements, Shanghai Fuxi has the exclusive right to provide or designate any third party to provide technical services and management and consulting services to the VIEs and their affiliated entities in the form of private non-enterprise institutions.
-In exchange, the VIEs and their affiliated entities pay annual service fees to Shanghai Fuxi in an amount at Shanghai Fuxi's discretion.
-Without the prior written consent of Shanghai Fuxi, the VIEs and their affiliated entities cannot accept services provided by or establishing similar corporation relationship with any third party.
+Pursuant to the exclusive service agreement, Shanghai Fuxi has the exclusive right to provide or designate any third party to provide technical services and management and consulting services to the VIE and its affiliated entities in the form of private non-enterprise institutions.
+In exchange, the VIE and its affiliated entities pay annual service fees to Shanghai Fuxi in an amount at Shanghai Fuxi's discretion.
+Without the prior written consent of Shanghai

+Fuxi, the VIE and its affiliated entities cannot accept services provided by or establishing similar corporation relationship with any third party.
 Shanghai Fuxi owns the exclusive intellectual property rights created as a result of the performance of this agreement unless otherwise provided by PRC laws or regulations.
 The agreement will remain effective unless terminated upon the full exercise of call option in accordance with the exclusive call option agreement or unilaterally terminated by Shanghai Fuxi with a notice 30 days in advance.
-Unless otherwise required by applicable PRC laws, the VIEs and their affiliated entities do not have any right to terminate the exclusive service agreement.
+Unless otherwise required by applicable PRC laws, the VIE and its affiliated entities do not have any right to terminate the exclusive service agreement.